pdGruby/cloupy/README.md

 ```

 ### Check data continuity <a name="data_processing_check_continuity"></a>
-With the `cl.check_data_continuity` function you can remove all stations with not satisfying data continuity.
-The function will group a dataframe by unique values, count them for every single station and remove all stations which have too less number of records:
+With the `cl.check_data_continuity()` function you can remove all stations that do not have satisfactory data continuity.
+The function will group a dataframe by unique values, count number of records for every single station and remove all stations that have too few number of records:
 ```python
 import cloupy as cl

 df = df = cl.d_imgw_data(interval='monthly', stations_kind='synop', years_range=range(1966, 2021))
 df = cl.check_data_continuity(df=df, main_column=0, precision=1)
 ```
-In the example above, the `check_data_continuity` groups the dataframe by the unique values in the first column (0 is the index of the dataframe columns), counts the number of records for each station, takes the highest number of records (high_records) and removes stations with the number of records less than the high_records.
+In the example above, the `check_data_continuity()` groups the dataframe by the unique values in the first column (0 is the index of the dataframe columns), counts the number of records for each station, takes the highest number of records (high_records) and removes stations with the number of records less than the high_records.
 The `precision` argument is set to 1, which means that the required number of records to keep a station is equal to 1 * high_records (if high_records is 1000, then the station must have 1000 records to be kept).
 If the `precision` argument was 0.5, then the required number of records to keep a station would be equal to 0.5 * high_records (if high_records is 1000, then the station must have at least 500 records to be kept).

 ## Maps <a name="maps_drawing"></a>